bmuschko/ckad-prep/3-multi-container-pods.md

 # exit
 ```

-Log into the `app` container and create the config file.
+Log into the `app` container and print out the contents of the `app.yaml` file.

 ```bash
 $ kubectl exec sidecar --container=app -it -- /bin/sh